electrosikkim/IPlogger-1/README.md

 If the odds go in your favor, your IP will be removed from the database.
 If they do not, you ip will remain the the database and be marked as "Disabled".

+You can change this behavior by modifying the `chance` function.

 #### Disconnection Punishment

 If you disconnected and haven't "rolled" yet, your IP will remain in the database and be marked as Disabled.